 In accordance with Title 5, §51022, and Education Code, §78016, the College has a process for evaluating the viability of a program, called the Program Vitality Inquiry Policy and Process (2.A.15-01).
 Any faculty member or administrator can initiate this process, and the possible outcomes of the process include program continuance, program revitalization, or program discontinuance.
 Although few programs have been slated for elimination, there are provisions in place to allow students currently enrolled in those programs to complete their course of study.
-Once a program has been slated for discontinuance, a plan and timeline for phasing out the program is established, which includes procedures to allow currently enrolled students to complete their programs of study in accordance with the rights stipulated in the College Catalog (2.A.15-02; 2.A.15-03).
+Once a program has been slated for discontinuance, a plan and timeline for phasing out the program is established, which includes procedures to allow currently enrolled in the College Catalog (2.A.15-02; 2.A.15-03).